isomorphic-software/smartclient-docs/classes/ServerObject.md

 **Flags**: IR

 ---
+## Attr: ServerObject.bean

+### Description
+For use when [ServerObject.lookupStyle](#attr-serverobjectlookupstyle) is `"spring"` or `"cdi"`, id (name) of the bean to ask Spring (CDI) to create.

+**Flags**: IR

+---
+## Attr: ServerObject.dropExtraFields

+### Description
+By default, for DMI DSResponses, DSResponse.data is filtered on the server to just the set of fields defined on the DataSource.
+This behavior can be overridden in several ways - see the overview in [DMI](../kb_topics/dmiOverview.md#kb-topic-direct-method-invocation) for details.
+The value of this attribute overrides [DataSource.dropExtraFields](DataSource.md#attr-datasourcedropextrafields).

+**Flags**: IR

+---
 ## Attr: ServerObject.visibleMethods

 ### Description
-When the [ServerObject](../reference_2.md#object-serverobject) appears in an .app.xml [Application declaration file](../kb_topics/applicationDeclaration.md#kb-topic-application-declaration-files) (for RPC DMI), this property specifies the list of [methods](../reference_2.md#object-visiblemethod) on the ServerObject that are callable from the client.
-Methods in the list can be the names of the exposed `ServerObject` APIs allowed to be called from the client or methods implemented right in the .app.xml file using the [inline server script](../kb_topics/serverScript.md#kb-topic-server-scripting).
+When the [ServerObject](../reference_2.md#object-serverobject) appears in a .app.xml file (for RPC DMI), this property specifies the list of methods on the ServerObject that are callable from the client.
 See the builtin.app.xml file in the /shared/app directory of the SDK for an example of a visibleMethods declaration block.

 ### See Also

 - [DMI](DMI.md#class-dmi)

+**Flags**: IR

+---
+## Attr: ServerObject.methodName

+### Description
+Specifies the name of the method to call for operations using this ServerObject.
+This is a DataSource-level default; you can override it for individual operations either by specifying the [OperationBinding.serverMethod](OperationBinding.md#attr-operationbindingservermethod) attribute, or by declaring an operation-level serverObject that specifies a different methodName (if you specify both an operationBinding.serverMethod and an operation-level serverObject.methodName, the latter takes precedence)

 **Flags**: IR